SPLASH in Hawai`i

 Hawaiian Islands Humpback Whale National Marine Sanctuary: David Mattila

-David Mattila, the Science and Rescue Coordinator for the Hawaiian Islands Humpback Whale National Marine Sanctuary has studied humpback whales since 1978.
+David Mattila, the science and rescue coordinator for the Hawaiian Islands Humpback Whale National Marine Sanctuary has studied humpback whales since 1978.
 Mattila was one of the coordinators instrumental in the conception and completion of the Years of the North Atlantic Humpback (YONAH), the largest international whale research project ever attempted, prior to SPLASH.
-In addition to receiving the `Ocean Hero Award’ from the Smithsonian in 1994, and an Environmental Hero Award from NOAA, Mattila has served as an advisor to the Stellwagen Bank National Marine Sanctuary, the Silver Bank National Marine Sanctuary, and the Hawaiian Islands Humpback Whale National Marine Sanctuary.

 In addition, several individuals and research groups contributed opportunistically to the SPLASH project.
 These include: